virtualagc/virtualagc/yaShuttle/ported/README.md

   * While in use, each PDS is fully buffered in compiler memory, in the form of a Python dictionary.
 The dictionary keys are the member names, and the values associated with the keys are whatever is convenient for the purpose of porting the specific PDS.
   * The storage of the PDS as a file is in the form of a JSON representation of the dictionary.

 As far as reading from a PDS is concerned, the technique is first to find the member of the PDS you're interested in via `MONITOR(2,DEV,MEMBER)`.
 You then read that member line-by-line using INPUT(DEV).
 Evenually INPUT(DEV) returns an empty string to indicate the end of the member.
-(That can't be right, since the member could actually contain some empty lines, presumably, but I haven't been able to find anything to indicate a different approach.)

 # Equivalence of Arrays and Non-Arrays